ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 ---

-The first paper I'm going to look at is the most recent one I've found:  Strickland, Tobin-Hochstadt and Felleisen, [Practical Variable-Arity Polymorphism](https://www2.ccs.neu.edu/racket/pubs/esop09-sthf.pdf) (2009, doi:[https://doi.org/10.1007/978-3-642-00590-9_3](10.1007/978-3-642-00590-0_3)).
+The first paper I'm going to look at is the most recent one I've found:  Strickland, Tobin-Hochstadt and Felleisen, [Practical Variable-Arity Polymorphism](https://www2.ccs.neu.edu/racket/pubs/esop09-sthf.pdf) (2009, doi:[10.1007/978-3-642-00590-0_3](https://doi.org/10.1007/978-3-642-00590-9_3)).
 I linked this in my previous post.
 It implements typechecking for variadic functions in Typed Scheme, I think specifically meaning Typed [Racket](https://en.wikipedia.org/wiki/Racket_%28programming_language%29)?
 I'm not familiar with the language (I have done a little untyped Racket in the past), but from the sounds of things, its type system is fundamentally different from Hindley-Milner, and the implementation won't easily transfer.
+(Both compile to [System F](https://en.wikipedia.org/wiki/System_F), but I don't think that helps.)

 But it does help me make sense of the space.
 It divides the functions it can type into two: uniform and non-uniform.
 Let's call the optional arguments the "rest parameter", as in the parameter which holds "the rest of the parameters".
-Uniform functions are those whose rest parameter is a homogeneous list, such that they could be replaced (at cost to ergonomics) with a function accepting a list as its final parameter.
+Uniform functions are those whose rest parameter is a homogeneous list, such that they could be replaced (at cost to ergonomics) with a function accepting a list.
 In my above examples, that's the arithmetic functions plus `list` and `list'`.
 In Typed Racket [syntax](https://docs.racket-lang.org/ts-guide/types.html), the types of these functions would be

 ```
 (: + (-> Number Number Number * Number)) # also -, *, /